-Work out your employee's usual hours for an employee who works variable hours other records, such as rotas or work diaries.
-If these records are not available, employers may use the pay rate to work back from gross pay.
+Work out your employee's usual hours for an employee who works variable hours

 Where the pay varies by the amount of time worked, you will have shown the number of hours worked on your employees' payslips in line with legislation introduced by BEIS in April 2019 (Employment Rights Act 1996, section 8).
 You are therefore likely to have records of the number of hours worked.